Sam-Veldeman/immo-data-processing/README.md

    For the API the choice was made to run with XGBoost model and the df_clean DataFrame.
    This combination got the best results in predicting the price.
    The root folder (get '/') will return a string of requirements.
-   To recieve a price prediction u can:
+   To receive a price prediction u can:

 - Go to the /predict/ folder and send a curl POST request with the json dictionary in the format explained in the root. (or use an app like Postman)
 - Navigate to the /docs page and click on the predict function and then try out.
 Fill in valid values for the json dictionary and click execute.